The Rutgers Artificial Intelligence and Data Science (RAD) Collaboratory

 Dr. Jim Samuel, Executive Director, Informatics Programs, Associate Professor of Practice, Bloustein – Rutgers, is an expert in artificial intelligence (AI) strategy and AI innovation, especially in NLP applications.
 His research covers human enhancive AI, AI applications, healthcare AI & chatbots, agentic AI, and socioeconomic impacts of AI.
 He holds a Ph.D. from Baruch – CUNY, M.B.A. in international finance from Thunderbird -ASU, and AI-NLP training from Stanford University.
 Dr. Samuel has published extensively in academic journals and advises businesses on AI strategies.
 He is the chair of the Rethinking Artificial Intelligence for Shared Empowerment (RAISE) AI research initiative, Editor in Chief of the Journal of Big Data and Artificial Intelligence (JBDAI), Senior Member – IEEE USA; he leads AI strategy at AIXosphere LLC, a human-enhancive Artificial Intelligence (AI) strategy and AI innovation company, and advises organization on AI strategy, productivity and risk management.

-Listed in agenda order.
+• Listed in alphabetical order.

 Karthik Narasimhan is the Senior Business Development Manager for Genomics and Life Sciences at Amazon Web Services (AWS).
 In this role, he works with academic institutions in the US to accelerate biomedical and genomic research using cloud computing, advanced data platforms and AI-driven approaches.
 Previously, he led the global startup strategy for healthcare and life sciences at AWS.
 He has more than a decade of experience in the healthcare and life sciences field and holds a Ph.D. in Biological Sciences from the National University of Singapore and an MBA from the University of Texas at Austin.